Expugn/priconne-quest-helper/README.md

 4. Providing missing data that information sources like `GameWith` or `AppMedia` failed to provide quickly.
 5. Comments, Constructive Criticism, etc.

+## Information/Data Credits
+Initial collection of equipment images provided by `Jiuhin#7786`.

+Quest Data/Drop Rates/Equipment Recipes were taken from `GameWith`, `AppMedia`, and `https://pcrdwiki.xyz/en-us/`.

+Images (Backgrounds, Items, Material Fragments, etc) were ripped from the `DMM Game Player` version of `Princess Connect!
+Re:Dive` via `AssetStudioGUI`.

+## Currently Known Supported Devices/Browsers
+While under development, the following browsers have been confirmed to work well:

+* Windows 10 PC
+  * Google Chrome
+* MacBook OSX
+  * Google Chrome
+  * Safari
+* Samsung S9 (Android)
+  * Samsung Internet
+  * Google Chrome

 ## Other Stuff
+This is a non-profit fan project with the purpose of practice and entertainment.

+All characters and assets belong to their respective owners.

 Project began on January 10, 2019.